StianOvrevage/gh-pages-blog/content/post/2024-11-25-configuring-envoy-as-an-edge-proxy-through-istio/index.md

                     name: custom-bootstrap-volume
 ```

-> Huge shoutout to our emminent [Csaba](https://www.linkedin.com/in/csaba-k%C3%A1rp%C3%A1ti-4a229086/) which helped me out actually getting the overlay above work.
+> Huge shoutout to our eminent [Csaba](https://www.linkedin.com/in/csaba-k%C3%A1rp%C3%A1ti-4a229086/) which helped me out actually getting the overlay above work.

 <a id="envoyfilter"></a>
 # Configuring buffer sizes and connection timeouts via EnvoyFilter